Much of the conversation on this blog is dedicated to women and what happens when they have hypothyroidism or low thyroid function.

 Both conditions can be tested for quite easily using standard lab tests which we will go over below.

 Complete Thyroid Lab + Hormone Panel for Men

 It’s important to note that standard and conventionally trained physicians may not be experienced in thyroid hormone replacement or testosterone replacement therapy.

-In order to receive the proper treatment you may ultimately need to seek out a provider who understands these hormone interactions and can treat accordingly.
+In order to receive the proper treatment you may ultimately need to seek out a provider who understands these hormone interactions and can treat them accordingly.

 If you’ve experienced any of the symptoms highlighted above then consider this thyroid lab panel + complete hormone panel as a means to get started:

 - TSH: Should be < 2.0.
 Men frequently present with symptoms with a TSH in the 2-5 range that often goes undiagnosed but this level often correlates with subclinical hypothyroidism (9).
 The combination of low testosterone + subclinical hypothyroid TSH levels leads to symptoms frequently.

 - Free T3: Should be in the upper 50% of the reference range.
 Note that men tend to tolerate lower levels of T3 when compared to women but still need T3 for optimal function.